coverclock/com-diag-hazer/README.md

 changes the directory in which these files are stored.
 By default, stdout, stderr, and CSV files are stored in the out/${TARGET}/tmp subdirectory of the code base, where TARGET is set to the name of the Makefile configuration file (typically "host").
-The DGNSS paramters are saved in ${HOME}/fix, or if ${HOME} is not set, in /var/tmp/fix.
+The DGNSS parameters are saved in ${HOME}/fix, or if ${HOME} is not set, in /var/tmp/fix.
 All of these defaults are overridden if the environmental variable is set.